-Cultural Surveys Hawaii (CSH) recognizes that the Hawaiian language is an official language of the State of Hawaii.
+Cultural Surveys Hawai'i (CSH) recognizes that the Hawaiian language is an official language of the State of Hawai'i.
 Hawaiian Language is important to daily life, and using it is essential to conveying a sense of place and identity.
-As such, CSH does not follow the conventional use of italies to identify and highlight Hawaiian words.
-However, other non-English words in this report are still presented in italies unless citing from a previous document that does not intalicize them.
-CSH parenthetically translates or defines in the text he non-English words aft first mention, and the commonly-used non-English words and their translations are also listed in the Glossary (Appendix A) for reference.
+As such, CSH does not follow the conventional use of italics to identify and highlight Hawaiian words.
+However, other non-English words in this report are still presented in italics unless citing from a previous document that does not italicize them.
+CSH parenthetically translates or defines in the text the non-English words at first mention, and the commonly-used non-English words and their translations are also listed in the Glossary (Appendix A) for reference.
 However, translations of Hawaiian and other non-English words for plants and animals mentioned by community participants are referenced separately (see explanation below).